rubrikinc/terraform-provider-polaris/docs/resources/sla_domain_assignment.md

   protectWithSlaId - Protect objects with the specified SLA domain.
 Requires sla_domain_id to be set. doNotProtect - Do not protect objects.
 Requires that sla_domain_id isn't set.
-  ~> Note: When importing, apply_changes_to_existing_snapshots and
+  ~> Note: When importing, apply_changes_to_existing_snapshots,
-  apply_changes_to_non_policy_snapshots cannot be retrieved from the API.
+  apply_changes_to_non_policy_snapshots, and workload cannot be retrieved from the API.
 These attributes will use their default values after import.
+  For workload, the default is ALL_SUB_HIERARCHY_TYPE.
 ---

 # polaris_sla_domain_assignment (Resource)